 Pre-application referrals within the department shall be reviewed concurrently for ED 1 projects, provided that the request for the referrals along with the applicable materials are submitted through the City Planning's Online Application System (OAS) (https://plncts.lacity.org/oas).
 City Planning affordable housing referral forms, Redevelopment Project referral forms, Project Planning referral forms, Historic Preservation Overlay Zone referral forms, and Housing Crisis Act Vesting Preliminary Applications shall be assigned to staff for review within two (2) business days of receipt of all required documents and payment of fees (when applicable).
-Within ten (10) business days of receiving a complete set of information, staff will either issue the applicable referrals.
+Within ten (10) business days of receiving a complete set of information, staff will either issue the applicable referrals or provide the applicant with all information required in order to issue the referrals.